-When Autumn is picked to be the secret voice of the Dear Student letters in the Hillview newspaper, she finds herself smack in the middle of a problem with Logan and Cooper on opposite sides.
+When Autumn is picked to be the secret voice of the Dear Student letters in the Hillview newspaper, she finds herself smack in the middle of a problem, with Logan and Cooper on opposite sides.
 But before Autumn can figure out what to do, the unthinkable happens.
 Her secret identity as Dear Student is threatened.
-Now, it's time for Autumn to find her voice, her courage, and follow her heart, even when it's divided.
+Now, it's time for Autumn to find her voice and her courage and follow her heart, even when it's divided.

 An Excerpt fromDear Student

 I thought making Dad’s famous cheese eggs in our temporary home could make my life feel like it did before he left six postcards ago.
 Like cheese eggs for breakfast on my first day at Hillview Middle School could make everything feel normal.

 This morning, Dad video called.
 Another not-normal thing.
 I dragged my beanbag over to my computer.
 He looked like Dad, but not really.
 He was supertan and his usual short brown Dad-hair was in a ponytail.

 I thought he called because he missed me.
 Because he wanted to wish me luck in sixth grade.
 But really it was about seizing the day.
 He had on his no-kidding face.
 The same one he had on the day he told me he was joining the Peace Corps.
 He said he felt this was something he had to do.
 Something he’d always talked about doing and was finally brave enough to do.
 Mom said she supported him.
 But I’m not a hundred percent sure that’s still true.
 Sometimes I hear her crying in her room late at night.

 “Autumn, this year I want you to get involved in one thing at school,” he said.

 I stared at my dad.
 “Are you seriously parenting me from halfway around the world on my first day of school?”